Smuglyak/EcommerceProject/README.md

 1. As a customer, I can Register, Login, and Logout (these are not new features - they are given in class)
 2. As a customer, I can look through Menu (catalog of the foods)
 3. As a customer, I can List the menu by price
-4. As a customer, I can View the meal description
+4. As a customer, I can View the meal description and ingredients
-5. As a customer, I can View meal ingredients
 6. As a customer, I can View the meal visualization
 7. As a customer, I can Add or Remove specific ingrediets in the meal as I wish
 8. As a customer, I can Add, Delete or Modify the quantity of the order